General Information

 The Educational Philosophy of PTS

 The philosophy of education places primary emphasis on training the student to understand and explain the redemptive purpose for the people of God from the sacred text.
 The principles of interpretation of the Bible for the Christian church are derived from the New Covenant Scriptures.
 PTS understands the need to consider and interact with gifted scholarship of the past and present, but emphasis would be placed upon the contextual exegesis and exposition of the biblical text itself.
 Care will be taken to not over-burden the student with hundreds of pages of reading and reporting on writings of contemporary scholarship.
 Students will be exhorted to be diligent in their studies to handle accurately the Word of God and to put in practice their faith and walk in their personal life and workplace.
-Emphasis is placed upon their family and upon active participation in a mission oriented, doctoral local church while daily beseeching their heavenly father to enable them to love God with all their heart, soul and mind and their neighbor as themselves.
+Emphasis is placed upon their family and upon active participation in a mission oriented, doctrinal local church while daily beseeching their heavenly father to enable them to love God with all their heart, soul and mind and their neighbor as themselves.